OddlyMistaken/Viir-Su-um/README.md

 *NOW WITH SETTINGS LOADERS VIIR SU'UM COMES WITH A DEFAULT CONFIGURATION*

 Hit ESC to open the MENU and select the option **Mod Config**.
-There may be a short delay while the settings are caching.
+There may be a short delay while mods are loading/settings are caching.
 Scroll down to **Smooth Cam** and select a desired preset. (_Feel free to look through all included settings to make any tweaks_)

 Next Press **F11** to open Viir Su'um's custom keybind map and get familiar with the custom keybinds for the various features